department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/sgli.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
+title: Servicemembers' Group Life Insurance (SGLI) | SGLI Form
-title: Servicemembers’ Group Life Insurance (SGLI)
+heading: Servicemembers’ Group Life Insurance (SGLI)
 display_title: Servicemembers’ Group (SGLI)
+description: Learn about low-cost coverage you may be able to get through Servicemembers' Group Life Insurance (SGLI).
+Eligible Servicemembers are automatically enrolled for the maximum coverage and don't need to apply.
+Learn how to make changes to your amount of coverage and designate beneficiaries.
+keywords: sgli, servicemembers group life insurance, sgli
 concurrence:
 order: 1
 relatedlinks: